Technology Fundamentals and False Bubble Detection: Evidence from Dot-Com and AI Episodes: Introduction

 Since the release of large language models in late 2022, equity markets have experienced a dramatic rally concentrated in artificial-intelligence (AI)-related firms.
 The ``Magnificent Seven'' (Alphabet, Amazon, Apple, Meta, Microsoft, NVIDIA, and Tesla) accounted for a majority of the S\&P~500's gains during 2023--2024 \citep{BaselePhillipsShi2025}, and the NASDAQ Composite nearly doubled from its October 2022 trough.
 Corporate AI investment has surged in parallel, with aggregate compute expenditure, related patenting, and research and development (R\&D) intensity all rising rapidly \citep{McElheran2024, Pairolero2025, AldasoroDoerrRees2025}, while productivity effects of generative AI are beginning to materialize in firm-level data \citep{BrynjolfssonLiRaymond2025}.
 The pattern of a concentrated technology rally amid rapid but uncertain technological change echoes the late-1990s NASDAQ run-up, whose subsequent crash destroyed trillions of dollars in market value.
 The central question for researchers, regulators, and investors is the same now as it was then: are these price dynamics a speculative bubble, or a rational repricing of the economy's productive capacity?

 This paper asks a question that recurs with every technological revolution: are standard bubble tests systematically mistaking fundamental repricing for speculative excess?
-The most widely used real-time bubble detector is the seminal right-tailed unit root test of \citet{Phillips2015b, Phillips2015a} (hereafter PSY), now embedded in the surveillance frameworks of central banks worldwide.\footnote{See, for example, the Federal Reserve Bank of Dallas International House Price Database, which routinely applies the PSY procedure \citep{Pavlidis2016}.} Applied to the current rally, PSY detects explosive dynamics.
-Yet its null hypothesis is a pure random walk and abstracts entirely from structural change in fundamentals.
+The most widely used real-time bubble detector is the seminal right-tailed unit root test of \citet{Phillips2015b, Phillips2015a} (hereafter PSY), now embedded in the surveillance frameworks of central banks worldwide, part of a broader movement toward data-driven surveillance of financial markets that extends to the detection of financial statement fraud \citep{FanLiuWangZheng2026}.\footnote{See, for example, the Federal Reserve Bank of Dallas International House Price Database, which routinely applies the PSY procedure \citep{Pavlidis2016}.} Applied to AI-related equities, PSY can detect explosive dynamics.
+Yet its null hypothesis is a pure random walk---a benchmark from which returns can deviate systematically even in the absence of bubbles \citep{AitSahaliaFanXueZhu2025}---and abstracts entirely from structural change in fundamentals.
 Precisely during periods of general-purpose technology (GPT) adoption, when the bubble question is most pressing, technology-driven fundamentals themselves generate locally explosive price dynamics that are observationally indistinguishable from speculation.
 The risk is not merely a statistical artifact: if policymakers treat a technological repricing as a bubble, premature intervention can stifle the very adoption process that drives long-run growth.

-Our first contribution is new empirical evidence on the AI rally and the late-1990s dot-com episode.
-We show that the 2020--2025 AI rally leaves no evidence of speculative behavior at any conventional significance level once technology fundamentals are accounted for.
-For the dot-com episode, the decomposition eliminates an early spurious signal but confirms a genuine speculative peak from December 1999 to March 2000: the technology-driven run-up was fundamental, and only the terminal phase was speculative.
-These findings speak to the long-standing debate over whether asset price booms during technological revolutions reflect rational repricing or irrational exuberance \citep{Pastor2009, Pastor2006}, and provide the first formal evidence that the two episodes, often treated as analogous, are economically distinct.